ejohns32/Thesis-Code/README.md

 	"dimsPerSplit": 10,			# spatial index param

 	"isolateSubsetSize": 3000	# size of randomly sampled subset to use.
+								# set to "All" to use all isolates
-								# run cachethings.py for consistency.
+								# run cachethings.py for consistency between timing runs.
 								# changing this does not invalidate other cached subsets
 }